-The people of Maldives are comprised of mostly native Dhivehin (translated into Maldivians).
-It is believed that they mostly originate from the Malabar coast of India as well as the northwestern areas of Sri Lanka; both these countries are geographically close to the islands.
-In 2019, it is estimated that the population of the Maldives stands at 533,000 people.
+The people of Maldives comprised mainly native Dhivehin (translated into Maldivians).
+It is believed that they originate from the Malabar coast of India as well as the northwestern areas of Sri Lanka - both countries geographically close to the islands.
+In 2019, it was estimated that the population of the Maldives stands at 533,000 people.
 This number includes the various foreign immigrants from Bangladesh, Philippines, and Western countries as well.

 The people of Maldives are mostly Muslim and speak the Maldivian language.
 However, most are well-versed in English as well.
-Due to Islam being the mainstream religion in the islands, alcohol and pork is banned in most places except for tourist resorts.
+As Islam is the main religion in the islands, alcohol and pork are banned in most places except for tourist resorts.
 Some festivals celebrated by the Maldives people include Ramadhan (followed by Eid), Islamic New Year, Ashura, as well as other Islamic festivals.

 The Maldives is comprised of more than 1,000 islands covering around 90,000 square kilometres of land and sea, making it a very highly spread-out country.
 However, the total land area of the region is only about 298 square kilometres.
 It is the lowest country in the world, with a maximum ground level of only 2.4 metres above sea level, which is why it is vulnerable to being submerged by rising sea levels, which may happen by the year 2100 if the current rate of climate change is not slowed down.
 This information about the Maldives island is why many people are rushing to visit it, and which is why you should too.